Hennmeister/kv-store/README.md

 ### Utility <a name="utility"></a>

 - `priority_merge` - This function is a core utility function used throughout our implementation.
 It allows the neat compaction of various sources of data in order to produce output data which prioritizes the newest data.
 The function takes in 2 inputs, 1 set of newer data (key-value pairs) and one set of older data.
 If there is ever an entry which is present in both sources, the function will use the newer version of the key.
 An example of usage would be when priority merging data from the memtable with data found in SSTs.

-### High-Level OOP Diagram

-For better understanding of the codebase and our design decisions, we include here a diagram of our main classes and how they interact with each other:

-TODO: image

 ## Design Elements